bungeemonkee/Configgy/README.md

 ## TODO

-So far this is very alpha but it is technically feature-complete per the above feature list.
+So far this is in beta but it is feature-complete per the above feature list.
 That being said here is what's missing:

 * Finish Inline documentation
 * Simple CSV list coercer property attribute